alonrz/SimpleTweets/README.md

-# Simple Tweets - A Tweeter Experience
+# Simple Tweets Redux - A Tweeter Experience
-A simple Tweeter client with ability to read and compose tweets.
+A little more than a simple Tweeter client with ability to read and compose tweets.
+With the Redux version you can now see Mentions, Profile page and go into other users' profile pages.

-Time spend: ~8 hours.

 External libraries used:
 - [RestClientTemplate](https://github.com/codepath/android-rest-client-template)